This is my fifth winter as a part-time expat in Mexico.

 If a non-touristy Mexican lifestyle is your objective—or you like the idea of purchasing an old colonial property to restore—then you should take a look at Mazatlán’s Centro Histórico.

 As I said, I’m completely sold on this location.
-I look forward to spending part of each year here for many years to come.
+I look forward to continuing to spend part of each year here for many years to come.

 Editor, Overseas Property Alert